cloudmesh-community/fa18-523-60/paper/paper.md

    ]
 )
 ```

-*$sortByCountis* groups incoming documents on specified
+The *$sortByCounts* stage groups the incoming documents based on a
-expression value and then calculate the count of documents in each
+specified expression value and counts documents in each distinct
-distinct group [@www-docs.mongodb].
+group [@www-docs.mongodb].

-`db.exhibits.aggregate( [ { $unwind: "$tags" },  { $sortByCount: "$tags" } ] )`
+`$ db.exhibits.aggregate( [ { $unwind: "$tags" },  { $sortByCount: "$tags" } ] )`

-*$unwind* deconstructs an array field from the input documents to output
+The *$unwind* stage deconstructs an array field from the input
-a document for each element [@www-docs.mongodb].
+documents to output a document for each element [@www-docs.mongodb].
 ```
-db.inventory.aggregate( [ { $unwind: "$sizes" } ] )
+$ db.inventory.aggregate( [ { $unwind: "$sizes" } ] )
   db.inventory.aggregate( [ { $unwind: { path: "$sizes" } } ] )
 ```
-Another option here would be to use the Map/Reduce framework,
+Another option from the *aggregation operations* is the Map/Reduce
-which essentially includes two different functions, *map*  and
+framework, which essentially includes two different functions, *map*
-*reduce*.
+and *reduce*.
 The first one provides the key value pair for each
 tag in the array, while the latter one

 > "sums over all of the emitted values for a given key"
 > [@www-mongo-aggregation].

-The last step in this specific process it to call the
+The last step in the Map/Redce process it to call the *map_reduce()*
-*map_reduce()*  function and iterate over the results.
+function and iterate over the results [@www-mongo-aggregation].
+The
-[@www-mongo-aggregation].
-The Map-reduce operation give the result data in
+Map/Reduce operation provides result data in a collection or returns
-collection or return the results in-line.
-We can perform subsequent map-reduce
+results in-line.
+One can perform subsequent Map/Reduce operations with
- operations with same input collection if map-reduce output write to a
+the same input collection if the output of the same is written to a
 collection [@www-docs.map-reduce].
-The map-reduce operation with inline need
+The Map/Reduce operation that
+produces results in a in-line form must provide results with in the BSON
- result documents within the BSON Document Size limit. the current limit for
- BSON Document is 16 MB.
-The map-reduce operations not support by Views.
+document size limit.
+The current limit for a BSON document is 16 MB.
+These types of operations are not supported by views [@www-docs.map-reduce].
- [@www-docs.map-reduce].
-The PyMongo’s API supports all of the features
+The PyMongo’s API supports all features of the MongoDB’s Map/Reduce
- of MongoDB’s map/reduce engine [@www-api.map-reduce].
-The map-reduce has
+engine [@www-api.map-reduce].
+Moreover, Map/Reduce has the ability
- ability to get more detailed resultsBy by passing full_response=True
+to get more detailed results by passing *full_response=True* argument
- to *map_reduce()* [@www-api.map-reduce].
+to the *map_reduce()* function [@www-api.map-reduce].

 ### Deleting Documents from a Collection